szabogabriel/JCollections/README.md

 Removing an object results in removing the unused key part from the tree as well.
 For
 example: `data.remove("abcd");` will remove the whole `"abcd"` key, as long as no substring of it is used as a key.
-Should be `"ab"` used as a key, only the remaining substring `"cd"` would be removed as unused.
-Removing an object makes an optimization through the whole structure, thus it ends gradually slows down with the size of the map.
+Should `"ab"` used as a key, only the remaining substring `"cd"` would be removed as unused.
+Removing an object makes a lookup of unused keys through the whole structure, thus it ends gradually slows down with the size of the map.